 During the course of the study a number of alternatives encompassing a variety of flood damage reduction techniques were analyzed.
-Included among the alternative strategies were proposals to:
+Included among, the alternative strategies were proposals to:

-- Reconstruct the creek using concrete channel linings to contain the flow of flood water. - Enlarge the creek and clear it of vegetation and debris to improve water flow. - Build flood walls and berms along the banks of the creek. - Provide overflow culverts under either the existing creek
+- Reconstruct the creek using concrete channel linings to contain the flow of flood water. - Enlarge the creek and clear it of vegetation and debris to improve water flow. - Build flood walls and berms along the banks of the creek. - Provide overflow culverts under either the existing creek bed or an adjoining street

-The final proposal recommends widening and deepening the creek bed to meet the requirements of the 100-year fleed after excustion the creek bed is to be restored to its natural condition with trees shrubs and ground cover.
+The final proposal recommends widening and deepening the creek teel to most the requirements of the 100-year flow.
+After connection the creek bed is to be restored to its natural condition with trees shrubs and ground cover.

-Remove some of the existing houses to create a waterfront park that would accommo-
+Remove some of the existing houses to create a waterfront park that would accommodate flood waters.

 After evaluating the advantages and disadvantages of the various proposals, the study recommended an approach that combined several techniques.
-It was agreed that the stream channel should be widened and deepened to improve the flow of water, but that trees, shrubs, and ground cover should be retained or restored instead of using concrete linings.
-To further protect creekside residents from the 100-year flood, it was proposed that several houses be elevated above the base flood elevated above the base flood elevated above the surprise of the control of th evation and that protective walls be constructed along some sections of the creek, This solution provided the necessary degree of protection yet maintained the natural character of the stream, which was valued highly by the community mined unless relocation is feasible.
+It was agreed that the stream channel should be widened and deepened to improve the flow of water, but that, trees, shrubs, and ground cover should be retained or restored instead of using concrete linings.
+To further protect creekside residents from the 100-year flood, it was proposed that several houses be elevated above the base flood elevation and that protective walls be constructed along some sections of the creek.
+This solution provided the necessary degree of protection yet maintained the natural character of the stream, which was valued highly by the community mined unless relocation is feasible.
 Older buildings often have structural limitations and seldom prove to be feasible candidates for elevation above the base flood level.
 Additional constraints arise if the project involves a historical building that cannot be altered to the extent of reducing its historical integrity.
 All such issues affecting existing buildings must be analyzed in relation to strategies for flood damage reduction.